 Every business needs to have a social media presence because of the popularity of social media.
-Consider this: a whopping 37% of the world’s population (2.7 Billion and counting) have an active social media account.
-Especially when you consider that not everyone on the planet has access to the internet this is an overwhelming percentage of consumers.
+Consider this: a whopping 57% of the world’s population (nearly 4.5 Billion and counting) have an active social media account.
+When you consider that not everyone on the planet has access to the internet, this is an overwhelming percentage of consumers.

-And that’s just looking at the world population at large.
+That’s just looking at the world population at large.
 Consumers in developed countries are some of the most connected, and they have lots of money to spend.
-This means that businesses that fail to have a significant presence on social media are missing out on a lot of potential businesses.
-Even worse, neglecting social media opens the door for competitors to be the only significant voice in a given market, even if their content performance is less than ideal.
+This means that businesses that fail to have a significant presence on social media are missing out on a lot of potential business.
+Even worse, neglecting an online presence opens the door for competitors to be the only significant voice in a given market, even if their content performance is less than ideal.

-For every business on social media, however, there is a need to invest money and thus analyze how that money is being spent and how to improve things.
-This is why, according to Sprout Social, discussing the ROI of marketing campaigns is part of business as usual.
-A significant 63% of marketing professionals need to justify the expense of each campaign.
+For every business on social media, however, there is a need to invest money and thus analyze how that money is being spent and how to improve.
+This is why discussing the ROI of marketing campaigns is an expected part of business; 63% of marketing professionals need to justify the expense of each campaign with in depth insights.

-This is where social media analytics tools become an invaluable tool – or best friend – to marketers.
+This is where social media analytics tools become invaluable to marketers.
 As the saying goes, numbers don’t lie.
-And if you have command of the numbers, then it’ll be easy to show the bean counters that your marketing efforts are paying off.
+If you have command of the numbers, it’ll be easy to show the bean counters that your marketing efforts are paying off.

 How is social media analytics done?

 Simply put, social media analytics is done by analyzing data provided by social networks through their APIs to understand your performance.
 There are many different metrics available, such as the cost per impression and the extent to which your campaign is increasing the discussion around your brand.
-And in most situations, quality analytics show how much it costs to get a specific, measurable result.
+In most situations, quality social media analytics software shows how much it costs to get a specific, measurable result.

 Why use social media analytics tools?

 Speaking of deadlines, these tools often include reporting functions that allow you to easily and quickly create internal reports that make you shine!
-This means that your job will be a lot easier, at least so far as reporting is concerned.
-And if you need to make adjustments to your strategy then justifying them is much simpler because the supporting numbers are right there.
+Ultimately, creating reports and justifying your marketing team will be a lot easier.
+If you need to make adjustments to your strategy, justifying them is much simpler because the supporting numbers are right there.
 It might even streamline your meetings!
-All of that is to say that social media analytics tools are valuable for us marketers.
+Analytics tools are invaluable for us marketers.

 What can social media analytics tools help you measure?

-There are a host of things that social media analytics tools help you measure, and it depends on the comprehensiveness of your tool.
+There are a host of things that these tools help you measure, and it depends on the comprehensiveness of the tool in question.
 For instance, native tools will give you very detailed information, usually including paid social results.
 However, they are limited to one network or only those which are owned by the same company, which can limit your social metrics.

 Native tools are a great place to start, but in many cases, you’ll want to go further.
-For instance, if you have several networks to watch or your company manages multiple brands, sticking with just the native tools gets tedious fast.
-Most tools will give you the basic information found on the native tools, but depending on your choice there may be more functionalities.
+For instance, if you have several networks to watch or your company manages multiple brands, sticking with just the native tools gets tedious quickly.
+Most tools will give you the basic information found on native tools, but there are often more functionalities to improve campaign performance and inform content strategy.

-More elaborate tools can, for example, give you automated reports that analyze information from several different sources or networks.
-You might find, therefore, that a particular image rubs people the wrong way everywhere it’s posted.
-With a comprehensive tool, you’ll see this much faster than you would analyze data by hand.
+More elaborate tools can, for example, give you automated reports that analyze information from several different sources.
+You might find that a particular image rubs people the wrong way everywhere it’s posted.
+With a comprehensive tool, you’ll see this much faster than you would analyzing data by hand.

 Finally, while all analytics tools tell you how YOUR posts are doing, there are situations where this might not be enough.
-For instance, if your competition is stiff then monitoring them may be desirable.
-Alternatively, if you participate in influencer marketing or otherwise benefit from user-generated content, you’ll need something more comprehensive.
-That’s because native tools don’t monitor other people’s accounts or listen for mentions of your brand.
+If your competition is stiff, for instance, monitoring them may be desirable.
+If you participate in influencer marketing or otherwise benefit from user-generated content, you’ll need something more comprehensive; native tools don’t monitor other people’s accounts or social campaigns or listen for mentions of your brand.

 With that in mind, let’s look at the different social media analytics tools you can choose from.